MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 - Ability to manage users of the system.

 Available via the [Microsoft Dev Center Dashboard](//developer.microsoft.com/dashboard/apps/overview), the new MS Collaborate portal provides a single location using a single set of credentials to see your work items and content.
 This new system replaces the Microsoft Connect portal as well as the SysDev Feedback Management portal.

+You can access MS Collaborate using the friendly link:  [https://aka.ms/collaborate](https://aka.ms/collaborate).

 Sign-in using your Dev Center credentials, as either an individual or as a member of a company or organization.
 Before using MS Collaborate, you will need to register for Dev Center.
 For more information, see [Onboarding to Microsoft Collaborate](onboarding.md).